ezequielmura/webapp_prueba/README.md

 # Web App

 This web app consist in a blog which allows the application of the CRUD model in articles.
 It has different categories and users, who have different levels of permissons.
+It allows you to create articles and assign them different categories.
+Also, you can comment the articles and create new categories.
+In order to do all this things you need to sign in or create a new account.

+## App features

+Some useful URLs will be listed in the next lines
+* /articles/new -> create a new article
+* /categories/new -> create a new category
 ## Software Versions
 * Ruby 2.7.2
 * Rails 5.1.7